Twente-Mining/Megaminer/readme.md

 SUPRNOVA -- registration required, one registration for all pools except bitcoin cash, no autoexchange

+MININGDUTCH -- registration required, one registration for all pools except bitcoin cash, no autoexchange

 BLOCKSFACTORY -- registration required, one registration for all pools, no autoexchange

 YIIMP -- Anonymous, no autoexchange, must set a wallet for each coin